KTHCTF0x1/writeups/htb-uni-ctf-quals-2021/hardware-out-of-time/outoftime.md

 	print (password_guess)
 ```

 What this does is fist guessing on "%" which we assume wont be a part of the flag.
 We then get the square mean of the difference between this and our next guess.
 We then pick the one with the greatest value.
+This will result in extracting the character that results in the greatest difference compared to all the other ones.
 After doing this for a few iterations we get the flag.

 ```
 HTB{c4n7_h1d3_f20m_71m3}